 The Anti-Cruelty Society provides all foster parents with access to our full-service on-site clinic.
 Foster volunteers should utilize the clinic for all their medical needs and should not take their foster animal to a private practice.
 Foster parents should not use any medications or special treatments on their foster animals without prior clinic approval.
 This includes holistic, herbal, or over-the-counter medical treatments.
-To reach a Society vet, please fill out this form here.
+Dr. Primiano, the Society's foster veterinarian, can be reached at mprimiano@anticruelty.org.